How Accurate Are Pregnancy Blood Tests?

 Waiting to find out whether or not you're pregnant can feel like it takes an eternity, especially when you're anxious to get the results.
 If you're having a blood pregnancy test, however, you can feel confident in the results as they are typically 99% (or more) accurate.

-It's best to take your doctor's advice and avoid testing too soon.
+It's best to take the advice of medical professionals and avoid testing too soon.
 Home urine tests or in-office blood testing can give you false information when not performed as directed.
-If you have concerns or suspect a false negative or false positive, talk to your doctor about further testing to confirm your results.
+If you have concerns or suspect a false negative or false positive, talk to a health care provider about further testing to confirm your results.

-5. American College of Obstetricians and Gynecologists.
-Early pregnancy loss.
+6. Early pregnancy loss.
+American College of Obstetricians and Gynecologists.